jolibrain/deepdetect/README.md

 #### Main functionalities

-DeepDetect implements support for supervised deep learning of images and other data, with focus on simplicity and ease of use, test and connection into existing applications.
+DeepDetect implements support for supervised deep learning of images, text and other data, with focus on simplicity and ease of use, test and connection into existing applications.

 #### Support